Amadio336/Resonance/README.md

 # Resonance
-an app that help individuate dialogic syntax in ancient greek texts
+an app that helps individuate dialogic syntax in ancient greek texts